1993 Nobel Prize in Literature: Nobel lecture

-Morrison delivered a Nobel lecture on December 7, 1993 about a fable about the power of language to elucidate and cloud, to oppress and liberate, to honor and sully, and to both quantify and be incapable of capturing a human experience.
+Morrison delivered a Nobel lecture on December 7, 1993 about a "fable about the power of language to elucidate and cloud, to oppress and liberate, to honor and sully, and to both quantify and be incapable of capturing a human experience."

 In her acceptance speech, Morrison described the importance of language in our lives, saying: "We die.
 That may be the meaning of life.
 But we do language.
 That may be the measure of our lives."

+Award ceremony

+At the award ceremony in Stockholm on 10 December 1993, Sture Allén, permanent secretary of the Swedish Academy, said: